54: No Such Thing As Domesticated Furniture

 Dan?

+Yeah.
 My grandmother has tattooed eyebrows.

 Does she like permanently look surprised?

-I don't know where her original eyebrows went though.
+I don't know where her original eyebrows went, though.
+That's what I don't know.

-Did she poo them out?
+Does she poo them out?

 I did think you were going to say your grandmother had a thin pencil moustache.

-Kind of a cruising to share.
+Kind of a cruel thing to share.
+Yeah.

 So the thing on tattoos being quite sort of the stereotype of them being for sailors or for criminals or whatever it is.

-Every decade there's the rash of articles saying they've entered the mainstream, that here they are.
+Every decade there's the rash of articles saying they've entered the mainstream, here they are.
+So today more teachers have them than members of the armed forces.

-By 14% to 9%.
+Really?
+Yeah, by 14% to 9%.

 But it used to be like 90% of sailors had tattoos, wasn't it?
+Something like that in the 19th century, probably.

 And they were actually used in that way.

+He gets it.
 He has a lot of tattoos.

-The first one says, help.
+The first one says, Help.
+Second one says,

 the third one says, blah, blah, blah.

-And the other thing that they thought, the sailors, is if you had hold tattooed on your knuckles on one hand and fast on the other hand, then it would help you hold onto ropes better.
+And the other thing that they thought the sailors is if you had hold tattooed on your knuckles on one hand and fast on the other hand, then it would help you hold onto ropes better.

 One way you could stop drowning as a sailor, apparently, was to have a pig tattooed on your knee and then a cock, as in a rooster, tattooed on your right leg somewhere.